drocheam/optrace/docs/source/usage/surfaces.rst

 These two dimensional surfaces have no extent in z-direction, therefore being parallel to the xy-plane.
-Circular surfaces are often used for plan-concave or plan-convex lenses or color filters.
+:class:`CircularSurfaces <optrace.tracer.geometry.surface.circular_surface.CircularSurface>` are often used for plan-concave or plan-convex lenses or color filters.
+:class:`RingSurfaces <optrace.tracer.geometry.surface.ring_surface.RingSurface>`
-Ring surfaces typically can be found for Apertures, and rectangular surfaces for detectors or image RaySources.
+typically can be found for Apertures, and :class:`RectangularSurfaces <optrace.tracer.geometry.surface.rectangular_surface.RectangularSurface>` for detectors or image RaySources.

 .. list-table::